Primus Hall: Family and work life

-Hall was the father to seven children, having married more than one time.
+Hall was the father of seven children, having married more than once.
 He established himself, independently, as a soapboiler in Boston after working for Pickering.

 On May 2, 1786, Primus Trask Hall was married to Phebe Robson by Stephen Lewis at the Christ Church, now commonly known as the Old North Church.
 They were identified as negros and were married by Rev. Stephen Lewis [who was the minister there at that time].
 Phebe died on December 8, 1808 (or December 22, 1808) at 47 years of age of consumption or atrophy.

 On January 17, 1810, Primus married Martha Gardner, according to Manifesto Church (Brattle Street Church) records.
 She died of typhoid fever on January 20, 1817, at 36 years of age.

 Primus Hall was married to Anna Clark on October 29, 1817, by Joshua Huntington.
 Anna was born February 17, 1791, to Peter Clark, who died June 22, 1820.

 Hall was an active member of his father's Prince Hall Freemasonry lodge.
 He was a property owner in Boston.

 Education activism

-Primus established a school in his home in 1798 for the education of 60 African American children and sought funding from the community, including African American sailors.
+Primus established a school in his home in 1798 to educate 60 African American children and sought funding from the community, including African American sailors.
 Elisha Sylvester was a teacher there.
 After Elisha, two Harvard University students taught the school.
-Unsuccessful in attempts to establish a public school with the city of Boston in 1800, the school was moved to the African Meeting House, the church built by the Thomas Paul, an African American minister.
-Hall was one of the founders of the church and he continued fund-raising to support the African American school until 1835.
+Unsuccessful in attempts to establish a public school with the city of Boston in 1800, the school was moved to the African Meeting House, the church built by Thomas Paul, an African American minister.
+Hall was one of the church's founders, and he continued fund-raising to support the African American school until 1835.

 Besides inspiring Boston's African-Americans to pursue justice and quality in education, the school offered them opportunities for employment and economic growth, which in turn provided funds for future generations of African-American Bostonians to pursue higher education.

-Hall advocated for better education for African American children, including access to college educations.
+Hall advocated for better education for African American children, including access to college education.

 Abolitionism

 Primus Hall was active in signing and submitting petitions to the state legislature regarding slavery starting in 1788.
-He was a supporter of William Lloyd Garrison's abolitionist viewpoints by the 1830s.
+He supported William Lloyd Garrison's abolitionist viewpoints by the 1830s.

 Boston Harbor fortification

-Hall aided in fortifying Boston Harbor's Castle Island during the War of 1812.
+Hall fortified Boston Harbor's Castle Island during the War of 1812.

 War pension benefit

 Pension suit

 In the 1830s, Hall filed a suit for a pension as a Revolutionary War soldier because he had been denied a pension by the pension commissioner.
 It was assumed that as a colored man, Hall had been a servant and had not participated in battles.
 In his petition, Hall gave an account of his engagement in New York and New Jersey battles, including when he followed two enemy soldiers for half a mile and took them prisoner.
-After his second period of enlistment was completed "to the earnest request of George Washington he volunteered for the further term of six weeks."
+After his second enlistment period, "to the earnest request of George Washington he volunteered for the further term of six weeks."
 After his service in Princeton and Morristown was completed, George Washington signed his honorable discharge.